 Scott has previous experience analyzing potential investments for a venture capital firm and as the director of finance for a private, grant-making foundation.
 Scott began his career in public accounting at KPMG, where he performed financial statement audits for companies in a variety of industries and identified opportunities for improved efficiencies in financial reporting, internal controls and business operations.
-Scott holds the designations of Certified Public Accountant (CPA) and Chartered Financial Analyst (CFA).
+Scott earned the designations of Certified Public Accountant (CPA) and Chartered Financial Analyst (CFA).

-Scott is a member of the Family Advisory Council at New York-Presbyterian Hospital’s (NYP) Komansky Center for Children’s Health, where he also founded the Family Faculty Program, which focuses on training healthcare professionals at NYP and medical students at Weill Cornell Medical College in the concepts of Patient & Family Centered Care (PFCC).
+Scott was previously a member of the Family Advisory Council at New York-Presbyterian Hospital’s (NYP) Komansky Center for Children’s Health, where he also founded the Family Faculty Program, which focuses on training healthcare professionals at NYP and medical students at Weill Cornell Medical College in the concepts of Patient & Family Centered Care (PFCC).
 PFCC is an approach to the planning, delivery, and evaluation of health care that is grounded in mutually beneficial partnerships among health care providers, patients, and families.

 Scott earned an M.B.A. from Columbia Business School and a B.S. from Bucknell University.